5 Signs Your Printer is Dying (Solutions)

 Our service technicians at STPT have years of experience and can help you maintain or repair your office equipment.

-We pride ourselves on honesty and are up front with our customers.
-We don’t want to waste your time or money.
+We pride ourselves on honesty and are upfront with our customers.
+We don't want to waste your time or money.

-We deal with these printers every day and can triage them accurately when there are problems.
-If we can solve your problem with a simple service call, then that’s what we’ll do.
-If we know it’s time for a new printer, we’ll let you know that too.
+If we can solve your problem with a simple service call, then we'll do that.
+If we know it's time for a new printer, we'll let you know that, too.